What is Social Work?

 - Master of Social Work (MSW) requiring 1 additional year of graduate study for those with a BSW and 2 years for those with a non-BSW degree.

-- Doctoral studies in social work for those who wish to teach at a University or who are involved in research, social policy or high-level administration.
+- Doctoral studies in social work for those who wish to teach at a University or who want to be involved in research, social policy or high-level administration.

 What are the common academic requirements for MSW programs?